Fuzzy control system

-Overview

 Fuzzy logic is widely used in machine control.
 The term "fuzzy" refers to the fact that the logic involved can deal with concepts that cannot be expressed as the "true" or "false" but rather as "partially true".
-Although alternative approaches such as genetic algorithms and neural networks can perform just as well as fuzzy logic in many cases, fuzzy logic has the advantage that the solution to the problem can be cast in terms that human operators can understand, so that their experience can be used in the design of the controller.
+Although alternative approaches such as genetic algorithms and neural networks can perform just as well as fuzzy logic in many cases, fuzzy logic has the advantage that the solution to the problem can be cast in terms that human operators can understand, such that that their experience can be used in the design of the controller.
 This makes it easier to mechanize tasks that are already successfully performed by humans.

 History and applications

 Fuzzy logic was proposed by Lotfi A. Zadeh of the University of California at Berkeley in a 1965 paper.
 He elaborated on his ideas in a 1973 paper that introduced the concept of "linguistic variables", which in this article equates to a variable defined as a fuzzy set.
-Other research followed, with the first industrial application, a cement kiln built in Denmark, coming on line in 1975.
+Other research followed, with the first industrial application, a cement kiln built in Denmark, coming on line in 1976.

 Fuzzy systems were initially implemented in Japan.